francescmarti00/dmu-multimedia/md/JavaScript-part3-TECH3015.md

 **Exercise 1**.
 Copy and paste the following JavaScript command onclick='document.getElementById("myTxt").style.color="blue"' in Code A, so that the text changes to blue if you click anywhere on the web page.

 **Exercise 2**.
-Copy and paste the following JavaScript command onclick='"document.getElementById("myTxt").style.color="blue" in 'Code A' ('Code A' is the original program), so that the text changes to red if you click on the text.
+Copy and paste the following JavaScript command onclick='"document.getElementById("myTxt").style.color="blue"' in 'Code A' ('Code A' is the original program), so that the text changes to red if you click on the text.

 **Exercise 3 (Optional)**.
 Modify 'Code A' so that the size of the text changes to "40px" if you move the mouse.